What Is a Stigmatized Property, And Does My House Qualify As One?

 True story: How one agent sold a stigmatized property

 “My previous home was a 1908 property owned by Stephen and Sara Delano.
 Stephen was a direct cousin of Franklin Delano Roosevelt, and Stephen loved the house.
-When I purchased the home from Mrs. Delano, she told me that Stephen doesn’t like anything on his workbench.
+When I purchased the home from Mrs. Delano, she told me that Stephen didn’t like anything on his workbench.
 I poo-pooed the story, but one day, one of my construction workers asked why I had thrown all of his tools on the ground when he had left them on the workbench,” recalls Ford.

 “Personally, I never actually experienced any ghosts in the house, but I did disclose the rumors to my buyers.
-They never sensed any ghosts either and they loved the property, so they bought it.
+They never sensed any ghosts either, and they loved the property, so they bought it.
 And as far as I know, no ghost ever showed up.
 It’s now the mayor of New Bedford’s house.”

 Stigmatized house?
 Let your agent help you decide how to deal with it